-To ensure a 1.1-mile section of the C-15 Canal can continue to provide adequate flood protection for residents in the cities of Delray Beach and Boca Raton, the South Florida Water Management District is conducting a phased tree removal effort.
-The project will be conducted in two phases, beginning in spring 2018.
+To ensure a 1.1-mile section of the C-15 Canal can continue to provide adequate flood protection for residents in the cities of Delray Beach and Boca Raton, the South Florida Water Management District conducted a tree removal effort over two phases.
+The project began in spring 2018 and was completed the following November.

-In addition to tree removal on the south side of the canal, the District will be clearing all improvements (i.e., fences, structures, lighting) lying on its property from the rear property lines of homes in Boca Raton to the top of the canal bank.
+In addition to tree removal on the south side of the canal, the District cleared all improvements (i.e., fences, structures, lighting) lying on its property from the rear property lines of homes in Boca Raton to the top of the canal bank.
 This clearing will restore drivable access for operational and maintenance activities along this side of the canal.
-The project will not affect any existing lawfully authorized docks lying within the canal.
+The project did not affect any existing lawfully authorized docks lying within the canal.
 The application for a Right of Way Occupancy Permit for existing docks without permits or proposed new docks can be found at www.sfwmd.gov/rowpermits.

 Tree Removal Areas and Schedule

-All impacted residents will be notified 30 days prior to the start date and again two weeks prior to the commencement of work in a specific area.
-Each phase will take approximately six to eight weeks to complete.
+All impacted residents were notified 30 days prior to the start date and again two weeks prior to the commencement of work in a specific area.

-(NOTE: The legal surveys below identify all trees within the survey area.
-Trees on private property will not be removed.)
+The surveys identify all trees within the survey area.
+Trees on private property were not removed.)

-- PHASE 1: This phase will run from South Dixie Highway west to Brant Drive (red section in map).
-Work is planned to begin in May 2018.
+- PHASE 1: This phase encompassed from South Dixie Highway to Brant Drive (red section in map).
+The work was completed in June 2018.

-- PHASE 2: This phase will run the remainder of the length of the project, from Brant Drive to Interstate 95 (yellow section in map).
-Work will proceed following completion of Phase 1.
+- PHASE 2: This phase encompassed the remainder of the length of the project, from Brant Drive to Interstate 95 (yellow section in map).
+The work was completed in November 2018.

 For More Information